-Open communication can be helpful, allowing the child to express sadness, loss and other thoughts about the parent leaving.
+Open communication can be helpful, allowing the child to express sadness, loss and other thoughts about a parent leaving.
 Parents who remain concerned and involved will be helpful allies for the child’s mental health.

 When are you coming back?

 Children need to accept the permanence of the divorce.
-Parents and other family members sometimes try to protect the child by minimizing the reality of the divorce or concealing important information, therefore encouraging the child to deny the finality of the divorce.
+Parents and other family members sometimes try to protect the child by minimizing the reality of the divorce or concealing important information, therefore encouraging the child to deny the finality of the separation.

 Is love worth it?

 Divorce sometimes makes children feel like loving and being loved is more risky than it is worth it; however, love is always worth it.

 Continued demonstration of love and commitment by parents, family members and friends can contribute to the child’s willingness to form relationships in the future.
 This is especially important for teens as they begin to build their own long-term relationships.